bitconch/bitconch-core/README.md

     * Pull requests need to be based on and opened against the `master` branch.
     * Commit messages should be prefixed with the package(s) they modify.
       * E.g. "consensus: add new pckage buffett for POR consensus"
+10. Install Cygwin and you can build the whole project.

 ## Setup Env on Ubuntu